How to choose the right payment methods

 Your payments strategy shouldn’t be a static, ‘set and forget’ approach – but a living, breathing process you optimize, refine, and tweak on an ongoing basis.

 So be sure to keep an eye on the performance of each payment method as you go.
-Which are most popular?
+Which are the most popular?
 Which are leading to the highest conversion rates?
 To do this, you can analyze transaction data, and even solicit feedback directly from your customers to find out what is – and isn’t – working for them.

 You should also stay on top of wider industry trends, technological advancements, and changing customer preferences to ensure your payments strategy is evolving with the times.